NBA Rumors: Kyrie Irving ‘Could Look At Joining’ LeBron James With LA Lakers, Says Chris Broussard

-The departure of Kyrie Irving from the Boston Celtics was one of the most talked about topics in the league since the 2018 NBA offseason.
+The departure of Kyrie Irving from the Boston Celtics has been one of the most talked about topics in the league since the 2018 NBA offseason.
 The rumors somewhat died down when Irving publicly stated his desire to re-sign with the Celtics in the 2019 NBA free agency.
-However, when the drama started to build around the Celtics earlier in the 2018-19 NBA season, the speculations that the All-Star point guard will leave Boston heat up once again.
+However, when the drama started to build around the Celtics earlier in the 2018-19 NBA season, the speculations that the All-Star point guard will leave Boston started to heat up once again.

 The outcome of the 2018-19 NBA season is expected to play a major role in Kyrie Irving’s free agency decision.
 In the recent episode of The Herd, which is currently posted on Twitter, Fox Sports 1 analyst Chris Broussard said that if Irving really wanted to be a leader of a team, he could re-sign with the Celtics or join the New York Knicks or the Brooklyn Nets.
 However, if he wants to return to his former role, Broussard suggested that Irving may consider reuniting with LeBron James in Los Angeles.